sabbih-shah/eventset-generation/README.md

    lognorm_scale_file
 ```

 Adjust the values in run.sh as needed for your specific data and time range.
-Please, update the script according to your slurm environment.

 ### Batch Year Processing